Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 committee SLE and never regenerates shares.
 An explicitly erased latch makes a concurrently ordered witness an evidence-only no-op.

+The witness is quorum-attested evidence, not a self-verifying archive of historical manifest bindings.
+Live admission proves each signing-key-to-master attribution before collector entry; validated witness inclusion records that the materializing validators performed that check.
+Replay can recheck the stored signatures, bitmap, qC, and immutable committee, but cannot reconstruct the historical manifest cache from witness bytes alone.

 The full release-stamped payload and signatures are stored once in the witness.
 The latch stores only `sfExportSignatureHash`.
 Read-time assembly uses the witness's target and signatures, empty `SigningPubKey`, canonical AccountID